Rexcrazy804/hjem-impure/README.md

 which is a path in the non-readable nix store.

-When you run the `hjem-impure` script, the symlink at `.config/hypr/hyplrand.conf` is replaced with a symlink to `/home/myuser/nixos/mydots/hyplrand/hyprland.conf`.
+When you run the `hjem-impure` script, the symlink at `.config/hypr/hyplrand.conf` is replaced with a normal, modifiable directory.

 Pretty simple right?
 Its absurdly effective too!

+Alternatively, Suppose you had the lines `xdg.config.files."hypr/hyprland.conf" = mydots + "/hyprland/hyprland.conf"`
+in your `/home/myuser/nixos/user.nix`; mydots being a string: `"${./mydots}"`

+With the right configuration, hjem-impure will instead replace the symlinks to the nix store with symlinks to your nixos configuration

 ### Installation
 First, add hjem-impure to your flake inputs